Libya protests: Oil prices rise as unrest continues

 However, Saudi Arabia's Oil Minister Ali al-Naimi said his country's spare production capacity could help "compensate for any shortage in international supplies".

 Global oil companies have been pulling staff out of Libya as unrest continues to spread.

-On Tuesday, Royal Dutch Shell, Italy's Eni and BP said they had started pulling out expat employees.'Very nervous'
+On Tuesday, Royal Dutch Shell, Italy's Eni and BP said they had started pulling out expat employees.

 The rising price of oil, which could fuel further rises in already high inflation rates and hit corporate profits, affected stock markets in Asia and Europe.